harry649813/Commit-2-Source-Code-Improvements/README.md

 //I, Harshitkumar Jadhav, 000771381 certify that this material is my original work.
 No other person's work has been used without due acknowledgement.

 /*
- use PascalCasing for class names and method names. use camelCasing for method arguments and local variables. use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase) use predefined type names instead of system type names like Int16, Single, UInt64, etc use implicit type var for local variable declarations.
-Exception: primitive types (int, string, double, etc) use predefined names. use noun or noun phrases to name a class. vertically align curly brackets declare all member variables at the top of a class, with static variables at the very top. organize namespaces with a clearly defined structure */ using System;
+ DO use PascalCasing for class names and method names.
+ DO use camelCasing for method arguments and local variables.
+ DO use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase) DO use predefined type names instead of system type names like Int16, Single, UInt64, etc DO use implicit type var for local variable declarations.
+Exception: primitive types (int, string, double, etc) use predefined names.
+ DO use noun or noun phrases to name a class.
+ DO vertically align curly brackets
+ DO declare all member variables at the top of a class, with static variables at the very top.
+ DO organize namespaces with a clearly defined structure */ using System;
 using System.Collections.Generic;